DevelopedByToby/Simple-Discord-Bot/README.md

 # Simple-Discord-Bot
-This is a discord bot I developed a few months ago!
+This is a really simple discord bot I developed a few months ago!

 It's quite old and not very well developed, but I hope you can find a good use for it!